About the WFFT Wildlife Rescue Centre

 Furthermore, young gibbons, macaques, lorises, bears and other wild animals are commonly illegally poached from the wild to be sold as pets, photo props and are used in other inhumane tourist attractions.
 WFFT is trying its best to get those animals out of the miserable conditions they are living in and to educate both local and international communities about animal welfare and wildlife conservation.

-Where feasible we try to provide the rescued animals within our care an environment as close to “nature” as possible.
+Where feasible, we try to provide the rescued animals within our care with an environment as close to ‘nature’ as possible.
 Our overall objective will always be to rehabilitate and release these animals back to the wild.
-Unfortunately for the majority of the animals you see around the center, this is often difficult and in some cases not feasible at all.
+Unfortunately for the majority of the animals at the centre, this is often difficult and in some cases, not feasible at all.

-At the Wildlife Rescue Centre volunteers usually work long days, around 8-9 hours; without the invaluable contribution from volunteers the center would simply not be able to function.
-Although difficult at times the volunteer work at WFFT is highly rewarding.
+At the Wildlife Rescue Centre, volunteers usually work long days, around 8-9 hours.
+But without the invaluable contribution from volunteers, the centre would simply not be able to function.
+Although physically demanding, the volunteer work at WFFT is highly rewarding.

 We take our rescue and rehabilitation work very seriously.
-Please be aware the WRC is strictly hands off.
-Volunteers will have no physical interaction with animals but will provide the essential daily and long-term needs of the animals, such as feeding, cleaning enclosures and providing stimulation in the form of behavioral and environmental enrichments.
+Please be aware the WRC is strictly hands-off.
+Volunteers will have no physical interaction with animals but will help provide essential care.
+This includes feeding, cleaning enclosures and providing stimulation in the form of behavioural and environmental enrichments.